 1. Camino de Santiago

-The Camino de Santiago is a network of pilgrims’ ways serving pilgrimage to the shrine of the apostle Saint James.
+Also known as el Camino Primitivo, the Camino de Santiago is a network of pilgrims’ ways serving pilgrimage to the shrine of the apostle Saint James.
 It’s located in the Cathedral of Santiago de Compostela in Galicia, Northwestern Spain.
 Many believe that the remains of the saint are buried here.
 Walking the Camino is a- once-in-a-lifetime experience, connecting people of all cultures and backgrounds.
 The trail starts from St Jean Pied de Port and ends 800 km away at Santiago de Compostela.
 It takes approximately 5 weeks to complete the full walk!
 However, you can still get the Compostela certificate if you pass at least the last 100km.
 To do that you will need to obtain two stamps per day in your pilgrim passport, in order to get the certificate.

 2. The world’s scariest pathway: Caminito Del Rey